Webb Space Telescope spots most distant black hole yet. More may be lurking

 CAPE CANAVERAL, Fla.
 (AP) — Astronomers have discovered the most distant black hole yet using the Webb Space Telescope, but that record isn’t expected to last.

 The black hole is at the center of a galaxy dating to within a mere 570 million years of the Big Bang.
-That’s 100 million years closer to the beginning of the cosmos than a black hole observed in 2021 with a telescope in Chile led by a Chinese team.
+That’s 100 million years closer to the beginning of the cosmos than a black hole identified in 2021 by a Chinese team using a telescope in Chile.

 Webb already has spotted other black holes that appear to be even closer to the Big Bang nearly 14 billion years ago, but those findings are still under review, said University of Texas at Austin astronomer Steven Finkelstein, one of the lead researchers.
 The finding has been accepted for publication by the Astrophysical Journal Letters.